kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 ## Data processing pipeline

-You previously registered the raw datasets for your Kedro project, so you can now create nodes to pre-process two of the datasets, `companies.csv` and `shuttles.xlsx`, to prepare the data for modelling.
+You previously registered the raw datasets for your Kedro project, so you can now create nodes to preprocess two of the datasets, `companies.csv`, and `shuttles.xlsx`, to prepare the data for modelling.

 ### Generate a new pipeline template